swissi2000/Centroid-ProbeApp/docs/InCorPlate.md

 ![](/images/pa045.PNG)

 In the case where the CNC12 Tool Offset Library does have different Tool Height Offsets, it is important that the *Tool #* does match the tool # used in the job file.

+### Probing with Touch Probe
+If *Probing with Touch Probe* is selected, the Touch Probe needs to be setup and configured properly in the CNC12 Wizard as the probing cycle will depend on the CNC12 probing parameters.

 ## Start the Probing Cycle